 ECSS-E-ST-20-08_0090092

-The temperature extremes of the thermal cycling shall be extended or a dedicated structural test shall be performed in cases where analysis demonstrates that the structural loading results in a greater stress than the thermal cycling.
+The temperature extremes of the thermal cycling shall be extended or a dedicated structural test be performed in cases where analysis demonstrates that the structural loading results in a greater stress than the thermal cycling.

 For example, acoustic and noise can produce greater stress than thermal cycling in certain missions.